 5. B-vitamin deficiency and how we start the day

-Interestingly, a shortage of crucial B-vitamins has been implicated in menopause tiredness.
+Interestingly, a shortage of crucial B-vitamins has been implicated in menopause tiredness and is also associated with digestive problems.

 Studies have shown that vitamins B1, B2, B3, B5, B6 and B12 all help to support energy-yielding metabolism, fighting tiredness and fatigue.
 B vitamins also contribute to normal psychological function, a plus point for mood and energy levels.